The Problem

 I recently rebuild my trusty Lenovo X1 Carbon laptop.
 As you usually find, a fresh install of Windows 11 meant a leap in performance.

-All was good for a couple of weeks, until I started to get problems with my Lenovo Thunderbolt 3 Dock stopped.
-It stop working properly.
+All was good for a couple of weeks, until I started to get problems.
 It still was working to supply power and the HDMI connection to my external monitor worked, but the USB devices could not be seen.

-I also checked with the Lenovo Dock Manager, and it could not see the dock.
+I also checked with the Lenovo Dock Manager and it could now no longer see the dock.

 The Solution